 As part of this additional investment, grassroots organizations will be able to apply for grants of up to $100,000 in late spring.
 This will allow them to build the necessary capacity and infrastructure they need to better serve Black Canadian communities.
 This is another step in the government’s commitment to the United Nations International Decade for People of African Descent.

-The Emergency Community Support Fund, announced, will provide funding to national intermediaries with networks across the country, including United Way Canada, the Canadian Red Cross, and the Community Foundations of Canada.
+The Emergency Community Support Fund, announced, will provide funding to national intermediaries with networks across the country, including, the Canadian Red Cross, and the Community Foundations of Canada.

 According to the minister, the federal government will also work with Tropicana Community Services, the Black Business Initiative, and Le Groupe 3737 to disburse investments.
 Once fully established as intermediaries, these organizations will launch their own funding calls seeking proposals from grassroots organizations from across Canada for organizational capacity building projects.